 - Popularity of mining.
 Bitcoin mining is designed to become more difficult as more people do it.
 As more miners join the network, the block creation rate increases and so does the mining difficulty.
 This means that an upsurge in miners will lower profits of mining.

 - Bitcoins released per block.
 As the number of bitcoins approaches the 21 million cap, mining rewards fall.
 The block reward is halved after every 210,000 blocks, which is roughly 4 years.
 In 2009, the block reward began at 50 BTC, and in 2018 it’s come down to 12.5 BTC per block.
-This reward will be halved again in 2020 to 6.25 BTC.
+This reward was halved again in 2020 to 6.25 BTC.

 - Fluctuations in value of bitcoin.
 It is hard to measure profitability of mining because of the changing value of bitcoin itself.
 If the price of bitcoin rises, mining will become more profitable, but if it falls then profits will fall or be wiped out.
 Many people consider bitcoin mining hoping that prices will rise so that they can get considerable profits.